Master of Physician Assistant

 Prior to placing a student at a clinical site, an active affiliation agreement between the HSU PA program and the facility must be in place.
 Here is a sample affiliation agreement.
 If it is a group practice/site, the affiliation will be with that group.
 If it is a private practice, the affiliation will be with the practice.
 If the provider provides care at a local hospital(s), we also require an affiliation agreement to be in place with the hospital(s).
 HSU utilizes a standard affiliation agreement for all clinical sites, but if the partnering facility has one, we are happy to review it to determine if it will satisfy all our requirements.

-Finally, all clinical preceptors must provide a copy of the current curriculum vitae (CV) or resume, a copy of their board certification, and a copy of the current license.
+Finally, all clinical preceptors must provide a copy of their current curriculum vitae (CV) or resume, a copy of their board certification, and a copy of their current license.

 1. Will PA students need access to our patient charts?